Black Wasp (special forces)

 The Avispas Negras (Black Wasps), also known formally as the Mobile Brigade of Special Troops (BMTE) is a special forces unit in the Cuban Revolutionary Armed Forces.
 It is often identified as Military Unit 4895.

 History

-They were officially created in December 1986.
+They were officially created on December 1, 1986.

 There were earlier special mission units that acted as part of the Ministry of the Interior, many of which served in Angola.
 The Landing and Assault Brigade was founded on 22 December 1974.

 It was in 1977, when MINFAR decided to have its own special forces, after depending on the MININT in the Battle of Quifangondo in 1975.

 On 22 November 2019, the First Secretary of the Communist Party of Cuba, Army General Raúl Castro, imposed the Antonio Maceo Order on the BMTE on the occasion of the 45th anniversary of its foundation.

 The military unit was also awarded a diploma signed by General Leopoldo Cintra Frías.

+On 3 January 2026, the United States killed 32 members of the Black Wasps while capturing Venezuelan President Nicolas Maduro.
+Among the deceased were colonels, lieutenants, majors and captains, as well as some reserve soldiers, ranging in age from 26 to 60.
+Two of the dead were 67-year-old Col. Humberto Alfonso Roca Sánchez and 62-year-old Col. Lázaro Evangelio Rodríguez Rodríguez.